Flight suit: History

+World War II

+In the mid 1930s RAF standard flight suit was a variation on the Sidcot made of rubberised linen in a grey-green colour with a detachable fur collar; a zip had replaced buttons.
+This was paired with sheepskin-lined knee high suede boots and a quilted liner could be added.
+All this was worn over the standard uniform.
+Electrically heated suits were developed for the RAF but only used in small numbers by bomber and high-altitude meteorological aircraft While fighter pilots were limited in cockpit space, RAF bomber crew could add insulated Irvin leather sheepskin jackets and trousers over their flying suit.

 By the time World War II started in earnest, electrically heated suits were introduced by Lion Apparel in conjunction with General Electric for patrol and bomber crews who routinely operated at high altitudes above 30,000 ft, where air temperatures could get so cold that flesh could freeze instantly to any metal it touched.
-As enclosed and pressurized cabins came into operation, the necessity of bulky leather and shearling jackets and pants began to fade.
-For example, pilots, navigators, and bombardiers of a B-17 operating in Europe in 1944 comfortably wore their officer's uniforms under an A-2 flight jacket, due to the enclosed and heated cabin; but the waist gunners needed electrically heated suits, as they fired their guns through open window gunports.
-When the B-29 Superfortress was introduced in the fight against Japan, along with remote-controlled coordinated gun turrets, the fully pressurized crew cabin made bulky flight gear obsolete.
+As enclosed and pressurized cabins came into operation, the necessity of bulky leather and shearling jackets and trousers began to fade.
+For example, pilots, navigators, and bombardiers of a Boeing B-17 Flying Fortress operating in Europe in 1944 comfortably wore their officer's uniforms under an A-2 flight jacket, due to the enclosed and heated cabin; but the tail- and ball turret gunners were more exposed, as were waist gunners who fired their guns through open window gunports.
+When the Boeing B-29 Superfortress was introduced in the fight against Japan, along with remote-controlled coordinated gun turrets, the fully pressurized crew cabin made bulky flight gear obsolete.

 Where bomber pilots could wear their service uniforms as flight gear, fighter pilots needed a uniform that functioned in the tight confines of the typical fighter plane cockpit.
 The AN-S-31 flight suit was developed for the US Army Air Corps and featured two button-down breast pockets and two button-down shin pockets that could be accessed from the sitting position.
 The US Navy used a slightly different model that featured slanted pockets with zippers.
 The material used was either wool or tight-weave cotton for wind resistance and fire protection.